-Option A PRIVATE CAR Option B BUS

-Travel time:

-Same as now Same as car

-Travel cost (per trip):

-30% increase Same as now

-Parking fee:

-P Tk.
-100 per day

-Congestion charge: Tk.
-50 for using car during

-G peak hours

-Frequency of departure: There is a bus suggest 15

-There is a bus every 15 minutes

-Distance to bus stop: The bus stop is 10 min

-BUS The bus stop is 10 min- utes from your home

-Comfort and security: Much improved comfort

-\triangle and security features
+Option A PRIVATE CAR Option B BUS Travel time: Same as now Same as car Travel cost (per trip): 30% increase Same as now Parking fee: Tk.
+100 per day Congestion charge: Tk.
+50 for using car during peak hours Frequency of departure: There is a bus every 15 minutes Distance to bus stop: The bus stop is 10 min- utes from your home Comfort and security: Much improved comfort and security features

 Considering the two alternatives above, which mode of transport would you use for commuting to work?
+(Circle one)